twwbell/ds-course3-wk4/README.md

 ## Analysis
 The R script called run_analysis.R that does the following:
-1.Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-** Read all required data
+   1. Read all required data
-** Add activity labels with descriptions to both sets using left_join (test and training) ** Prepare vector with column headers using activity, subject and features (variables) ** Merge columns on both sets (test and training)
+   1. Add activity labels with descriptions to both sets using left_join (test and training)
+   1. Prepare vector with column headers using activity, subject and features (variables)
+   1. Merge columns on both sets (test and training)
-** Bind test and training and remove activity IDs 1.Extracts only the measurements on the mean and standard deviation for each measurement.
+   1. Bind test and training and remove activity IDs
+1. Extracts only the measurements on the mean and standard deviation for each measurement.
-** Subset columns for mean and std using grep and convert to numeric
+   1. Subset columns for mean and std using grep and convert to numeric
-1. Uses descriptive activity names to name the activities in the data set ** See step 1
+1. Uses descriptive activity names to name the activities in the data set
+   1. See step 1
-1. Appropriately labels the data set with descriptive variable names ** See step 1
+1. Appropriately labels the data set with descriptive variable names
+   1. See step 1
 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-** Split subset into list for each activity and subject combination ** Calculate average for for each activity and each subject using colMeans ** Unsplit mean_set, extract activity and improve column names ** Put it all together and remove redundant row names ** Write meanlist to file
+   1. Split subset into list for each activity and subject combination
+   1. Calculate average for for each activity and each subject using colMeans
+   1. Unsplit mean_set, extract activity and improve column names
+   1. Put it all together and remove redundant row names
+   1. Write meanlist to file

 ## Independent data set
 AvgOf_Mean_Std.txt is an independent tidy data set with the average of each variable for each activity and each subject.